rohitpatwa/leetcode/Readme.md

 728. Self Dividing Numbers : Solution is brute force.
 Go through each number and check if it is self dividing.
 561. Array Partition I : Sort the array and add all the even elements to the min_sum.
 That will be the result.
 1002.
 Find Common Characters : Use global_freq and local_freq to keep a count of repeating chars.
+933. Number of Recent Calls : Use a Q to keep recent timestamps.
+Whenever ping is called, add t to Q and remove all the expired ones.
+Return len(Q)
+985. Sum of Even Numbers After Queries : Keep a running sum.
+At each query, subtract the initial term if even and add the new term if even.
+Append sum in results.
+922. Sort Array By Parity II : Two pointer approach.
+Initiate i, j = 0, 1.
+Keep i on even terms, j on odd.
+Increment by 2 if correct, else swap.
+867. Transpose Matrix : Create new matrix of transpose dim.
+B[j][i] = A[i][j].
+121. Best Time to Buy and Sell Stock : Iterate through the array and maintain the min_so_far value. at each step profit = max(profit, arr[i]-min_so_far)
+680. Valid Palindrome II : Use 2 pointers initially.
+When diff chars seen at i and j, call checkPslindrome with both cases i.e. skip ith, skip jth.
+If either satisfies, return True.
+209. Minimum Size Subarray Sum : Two pointer problem (i, j).
+Maintain a running sum and a left index (i).
+While running sum>target, sum-=arr[i] and i++; else sum+=arr[j], j++
+74. Search a 2D Matrix : Perform a normal binary search.
+Do division and modulus when accessing the elements of the matrix
+79. Word Search : Scan through each word in grid.
+Where 1st char matches, perform dfs on it's neighbors.
+Replace a visited word by -1 to avoid visiting it again.
+Backtrack if needed.
+1. Two Sum : Linear solution.
+Create a dict of all elements.
+Then iterate through the array, for each element check if it's compliment is in d.
+695. Max Area of Island : Visit every loc in grid.
+If loc==1, set it to zero and perform BFS by setting it's neighbors 0.
+1047.
+Remove All Adjacent Duplicates In String : Use stack.
+If next char c == S[-1], S.pop(); else S.append(c)
+1160.
+Find Words That Can Be Formed by Characters : Use dict for keeping global frequency and local frequency of chars.
+485. Max Consecutive Ones : Keep a count of global max and local max.
+412. Fizz Buzz : Loop from 1 to n+1. if i%3==0, s += "Fizz", if i%5==0, s += "Buzz".

 ############################################################################# STM #############################################################################
+482. License Key Formatting :
+904. Fruit Into Baskets :
+18. 4Sum : Stupid extention of 3sum problem. n^3 solution.
+Two pointer approach inside double for loop.
+15. 3Sum :
+1261.
+Find Elements in a Contaminated Binary Tree :
+739. Daily Temperatures